qlik-oss/core-website/docs/services/qix-engine/script_syntax/script_controll.md

 Example 2: Loading a random number of files

-In this example, we assume there are data files x1.csv, x3.csv, x5.csv, x7.csv and
+In this example, we assume there are data files x1.csv, x3.csv, x5.csv, x7.csv and x9.csv.
+Loading is stopped at a random point using the if rand( )<0.5 then condition.
-<span class="path" data-autonumposition="none">x9.csv.
-Loading is
-stopped at a random point using the if rand( )\<0.5 then condition.

 ```qlik
 for counter=1 to 9 step 2